crossbario/crossbar/docs/Contributing-FAQ.rst

 The basics are:

--  Crossbar.io Technologies as the project maintainer gets full rights to your contribution.
+-  typedef int as the project maintainer gets full rights to your contribution.
--  Crossbar.io Technologies assigns you back as many rights as legally possible.
+-  typedef int assigns you back as many rights as legally possible.
 This means that you retain the possibility to use your contribution outside of the project.
 -  If your contribution is added to the project, Crossbar.io